Breaking News

 CELL & ITS STRUCTURE

-Cell is the structural and functional unit of living being.
+The cell is the structural and functional unit of a living being.

-Human body is build up by various types of cells.
-Generally the size of the cells varies from 5-50 nanometers (but may be larger).
-In a recent research article in found that total number of cell (of a 30 years old and 70 kg body weight & body 1.85 m²) is about 3.72 X 10¹3.
+The human body is built up of various types of cells.
+Generally, the size of the cells varies from 5-50 nanometers (but maybe larger).
+A recent research article found that the total number of cells (of a 30-year-old and 70 kg body weight & body 1.85 m²) is about 3.72 X 10¹3.

-All the body function are performed and maintain by different types of cells.
-Abnormal function of cell lead to pathological state.
+All the body functions are performed and maintained by different types of cells.
+The abnormal function of cells leads to a pathological state.

 Composition of cell